initialcommit-com/git-sim/README.md

 $ git-sim --light-mode status
 ```

-The default output is a self-contained interactive HTML page, saved under `git-sim_media/` and opened in the git-sim viewer at initialcommit.com.
+The default output is a self-contained interactive HTML page, saved under `git-sim_media/` in your user cache area (see `git-sim media-dir`) and opened in the git-sim viewer at initialcommit.com.
 Drag the Before / After slider (or press play) to watch the command happen, hover commits for details, ctrl + wheel to zoom.
 The graph travels compressed in the link's `#fragment`, which browsers never send to a server, and the link git-sim opens carries nothing else about you or your repository (the command rides in the fragment too), so the server learns nothing about your code.
 The hosted page notes that git-sim opened it and the name of the local copy.
 The Share button builds a link meant for posting: that one also puts the command and a short text graph (`git log --oneline`, up to 12 lines) in the query string so the link gets a preview card. `#before`, `#after` or `#step=N` in a link pins the state, and `git_sim_viewer_url` points links at your own copy of the viewer:

 ```console
 $ git-sim rebase -i main --todo todo.txt